benedekrozemberczki/tigerlily/README.md

 ### (A) **Creating and populating a Graph**

 As a first step the basic **TigerLily** tools are imported and we load the example dataset which integrated DrugBankDDI and the BioSNAP datasets.
-We create a ``PersonalizedPageRankMachine`` and connect to the host and ``Graph``.
+We create a ``PersonalizedPageRankMachine`` and connect to the host with the ``Graph``.
+The settings of this machine should be changed with the appropriate user credentials and details; a secret can be obtained in the **TigerGraph Graph Studio**.
 We install the default Personalized PageRank query and upload the edges of the example dataset used in our demonstrations.

 ```python
 from tigerlily.dataset import ExampleDataset